-Your internal way of thinking can cause you to be anxious.
-There is a Scripture that says, "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus" - Philippians 4:6-8.
+Thinking: Your internal way of thinking can cause you to be anxious.
+Philippians 4:6—8 NIV says, "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus."

-Our thoughts are powerful because they influence the outcome of our life's.
-They affect how we feel and respond to situations, and since every day we are faced with the choice to accept positive thoughts or negative thoughts, what we think is important.
+Our thoughts are powerful because they influence the outcome of our lives.
+They affect how we feel and respond to situations.

 We sow a thought and reap an action.
-We sow an action and reap a habit.
-We sow a habit and reap character; we sow character and reap destiny.
+We sow an action and reap habits.
+We sow habits and reap character, and our character reaps our destiny

-There are various internal battles we face in life that affect our minds.
-These battles or struggles vary with each one of us for several reasons.
-Dealing with internal anxiety alone is challenging to do and why God provided a solution for you on how to live anxious free.
+There are various internal battles we face in life that affect our mind.
+These battles can vary depending on the person.
+Therefore, dealing with internal anxiety alone is challenging to do and why God gave us a solution on how to live anxious free.

-First do not leave anything out.
 God encourages us to not be anxious for anything, no matter what.
 Whatever life brings our way we should not worry, be fearful, or anxious about it.
-So 'put all your cards on the table' and do not hold anything back.
-Give it all to God.
-Once you have handed over to God all the things, people, and situations that are causing you to be anxious, do not take it back.
+Instead, He wants us to give it all to Him.
+And once you have handed over to God all the things, people, and situations that are causing you to be anxious, do not take it back.

-There are inheritance you are privileged to when you have a relationship with God and one of those is peace, the kind of peace that will replace your anxieties with assurance and calmness (Philippians 4:7).
+There are birthrights you are privileged to when you have a relationship with God and one of them is peace (Titus 3:7, Romans 8:17).
+The kind of peace that far exceeds what you can ever imagine and will replace your anxieties with assurance and calmness (Philippians 4:7).

 At times it may not make sense on how God causes this to happen, but despite not knowing, you will get results even if the method is different than what may be the culture norm (Isaiah 55:8-9, John 14:27).

-You may be asking, "How can I see my world crumbling around me and simultaneously be free?
-I am not troubled, disturbed, or anxious.
-Nor am I afraid or confused - I'm free."
+Soon you will say, "How can I see my world crumbling around me and still be free?
+I’m not troubled, disturbed, or anxious.
+Nor am I afraid or confused."

-Many factors can cause you to be anxious, but you must kill it before it leads you down the road of depression, substance abuse, bodily pain, social isolation, and poor quality of life.
-For example, you may be anxious about your future but when you know your life plan includes success it will replace that anxiety with expectation and joy.
+Many factors can cause you to be anxious, but you must kill it before it leads you down the road of depression, substance abuse, bodily pain, social isolation, and a poor quality of life.

-Jeremiah 29:11, He says: "For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future."
+Jeremiah 29:11 NIV says, "For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future."

 God’s peace is based on an unshakable foundation, which is what He promises.
 With God, you can find rest because worry fades away and no longer affects you.
-With God, fear becomes a yesterday’s problem that will not follow you into tomorrow.
-Read more about how God's unconditional love gives you peace that will remove the peace stealers in your life in My Love Is Unconditional
+Fear becomes yesterday’s problem that will not follow you into tomorrow.
+An excerpt from My Love Is Unconditional